Dark culture: Fashion

 The colour black and the rise of consciousness surrounding aesthetics and visual self expression have been developed through the stylistic elements that dark culture represents.
 Although the fashion of the movement cannot be narrowed down to one particular style, there are notable common aesthetic choices made by members of the scene.
 Body jewelry such as piercings and tattoos are just as common as clothing in the realm of self-expression in dark culture.
 Jewelry is mostly worn in silver and steel and often include animal symbols in the form of spiders, snakes and scorpions as well as religious and mythological symbols.
-Furthermore, alternate materials that are generally seen as more 'alternate' fashion choices are enjoyed by dark culture designers such as leather, mesh and velvet.
-Articles of clothing that are also seen as more androgynous are common within the scene, such as men's skirts and more masculine fits of clothing worn by females to challenge societal gender norms.